taulukointipalvelut/utab-core/README.md

 # UTab-core-js

-Simpler and faster version of UTab-api in javascript with new matching algorithm.
+Simpler and faster version of UTab-api in Node with DatabaseHandler embedded.

 Designed to help UTab-view.

-The older version of UTab-core in Python is [here](https://github.com/taulukointipalvelut/utab-api-server).
+The original version of UTab-core in Python is [here](https://github.com/taulukointipalvelut/utab-api-server).

 ## Files